aplteam/Cider/mkdocs/docs/user-commands.md

 	]CIDER.Make [project]

-Where `project` is the filepath of a project folder, Cider prints the project’s "make" expression.
+Where `project` is the path of a project folder, Cider prints the project’s "make" expression.

 If `project` is omitted, Cider uses the one open project or, if you have more than one open, asks you which.